Special routes of U.S. Route 30: Columbus alternate route

+Iowa

 Marshalltown business loop

 U.S. Route 30 Business is a business route that runs along Iowa Avenue in Marshalltown, Iowa.
 The route runs on the former alignment of US 30 through the town, a 1950s-era bypass of Marshalltown that was bypassed in 1997 by a freeway 3/4 mi south of the original bypass.

 Toledo–Tama business loop

 U.S. Route 30 Business (US 30) is a business route located in Toledo and Tama.
 In the early 2010s, a new freeway was built for US 30 between the two cities.
 When the freeway opened, the business route was designated along the old route.